 We’re well served for museums and the arts in York, with plenty of headliners able to garner national recognition alongside smaller galleries that offer plenty of opportunity for local artists to find a platform.
-Alongside the more permanent venues and frequent pop ups that we enjoy, there’s a new attraction to check out.
+Alongside the more permanent venues and frequent pop ups that we enjoy, there’s a new attraction to check out, The York Van Gogh Experience.

 The Van Gogh Experience is a travelling exhibition that will be based in York at St Mary’s just between Coppergate and Castlegate.
 It describes itself as a 360 degree immersive experience that combines Van Gogh’s life story with his art and is suitable for all ages.
 We visited as a family first thing on a Friday morning to test those claims.